autogram-is/create-spidergram/README.md

 ## The Templates

+- **Boilerplate** is an NPM project that fires up a Spidergram crawler, grabs the contents of one or more sites, and prints out a summary report of their URL structures.
+- **Boilerplate (Typescript)** is a Typescript version of Boilerplate, with no other functional differences.
+- **Crawl with Report (Typescript)** demonstrates basic data extraction and custom report generation in plaintext and Excel formats.
 - **JSON config** uses a static config file to control most Spidergram settings in conjunction with the globally-installed CLI.
 If you're interested in kicking the tires, just install this one, then `npm install -g spidergram`, `brew install docker-compose`, and `docker-compose up`.
 You're ready to Spidergram.
-- **Boilerplate** is an NPM project that fires up a Spidergram crawler, grabs the contents of one or more sites, and prints out a summary report of their URL structures.
-- **Boilerplate (Typescript)** is a Typescript version of Boilerplate, with no other functional differences.
-- **Crawl with Report (Typescript)** demonstrates basic data extraction and custom report generation in plaintext and Excel formats.
+- **YAML config** What if Spidergram, but YAML?